rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 # Goals
 Different groups and individuals will have different goals for discussion groups, and it may be worth clarifying your group's goals to help ensure you meet these goals.

-* Exchange ideas, deepen learning and inspire action towards doing the most good.
+* To exchange ideas, deepen learning and inspire action towards doing the most good
 * To support the development and participation of those familiar with and committed to the effective altruism community
-* Promoting the importance of critical thinking and knowing how to change your mind
+* To promote the importance of critical thinking and knowing how to change your mind
-* Enjoyment and community.
+* Enjoyment and community

 <a name="planning"></a>
 # Planning